javasync/streamemo/README.md

 ```

 And now whenever we want to execute a new query we
-have to perform a new HTTP request through the
+can perform a new HTTP request through the
 `get()` method of the supplier ` lisbonTempsInMarch`,
 then get the resulting stream from the response through
-`join()` and finally invoke the stream operations as:
+`join()` and finally invoke the desired stream operations as:

 ```java
 int maxTemp = lisbonTempsInMarch.get().join().max();